- Rail Trail

 - This railside path follows an existing broad-gauge suburban line and a former narrow-gauge one

-- At Belgrave it finishes metres from the start of the restored Puffing Billy service to Gembrook and points in between
+- In Belgrave it finishes metres from the terminus of the restored Puffing Billy service which runs to Gembrook

-- From Heathmont you’ll travel through a variety of industrial and residential areas
+- From Ringwood you’ll travel through a variety of industrial and residential areas

-- If you get tired on this trip, it’s easy to catch the train back
+- If you get tired on this ride, it’s easy to catch the train back

 - There are many other shared paths and a number of excellent parks in the area